AashirwadPandey/ghaas-100x/readme.md

 - Office directory with basic contact info and geo location.
 - One service page that explains procedure, documents required, and an auto-fill PDF export using a stored user profile.
 - Complaint submission form that accepts images and returns a unique ticket ID.
 Admin panel to change ticket status is simulated.
+ - Complaint submission form that accepts images and returns a unique ticket ID.
+Admin panel to change ticket status is simulated.
 - One tender listing and a subscription mock to show alert functionality.
 - Bilingual UI toggle: English and Nepali sample translations.